skip to content

 Who or what inspired you to pursue your research interests?

-Investigating the distinct epistemic harms that arise from technology is pressing, as the scale of its use in surveillance, institutional decision-making, and law enforcement continues to grow and disproportionately harm marginalised communities.
+Investigating the distinct epistemic harms that arise from technology is pressing, as the scale of its use in surveillance, law enforcement, and institutional decision-making more broadly continues to grow and disproportionately harm marginalised communities.
 Epistemic harms constitute a lacuna in the literature of philosophy and data ethics.
 My interest in attending to this gap arises from my own experience in the technology industry, and I hope to generate greater insights into how technology gives rise to new forms of injustice.